 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's primary exposure to credit risk is on its cash held in bank accounts.
-The majority of cash is deposited in bank accounts held with two major banks in Canada.
-As most of the Company's cash is held by two banks, there is a concentration of credit risk.
+The majority of cash is deposited in bank accounts held with one major bank in Canada.
+As most of the Company's cash is held by one bank, there is a concentration of credit risk.
 This risk is managed by using major banks that are high credit, quality financial institutions as determined by rating agencies.